osmandapp/web/main/docs/user/map/interact-with-map.md

 ### External input device buttons

 External input device buttons provide a convenient and efficient way to interact with the map and the OsmAnd application interface.
-They are located on external devices, such as Bluetooth or other types of keyboards, specialized buttons on vehicle navigation devices, [WunderLINQ](https://blackboxembedded.com/), [Parrot](https://www.parrot.com/en) and other controllers.
+They are located on external devices, such as **Bluetooth or other types of keyboards**, **specialized buttons on vehicle navigation devices**, or [WunderLINQ](https://blackboxembedded.com/) and [Parrot](https://www.parrot.com/en) controllers.

-One of the main functions of the external input device buttons is to zoom in and out on the map.
-They also allow you to navigate around the map, and change map orientation without having to tap and gesture at the screen.
-The external input device buttons also support other functions, such as opening the main menu or AV Notes.
+One of the main functions of buttons on external input devices is to zoom in and out of the map.
+They also allow you to navigate the map and change its orientation without having to tap and gesture on the screen.
+Buttons on external input devices support many other functions, such as opening the main menu.

 :::note
 The keyboard continues to work even if the *External input devices* option is turned off, when *None* is selected.